freedomofpress/securedrop-docs/docs/index.rst

 .. figure:: /diagrams/securedrop_overview_highlevel.png

 *Sources* and *Journalists* connect to SecureDrop using the Tor network.
-The SecureDrop software is running on premises on dedicated infrastructure (two physical servers and a firewall).
+The SecureDrop software runs on-premises on dedicated infrastructure (two physical servers and a firewall).

 The following steps describe how a SecureDrop submission is submitted, received and reviewed: